Somehow I’m Neither Here Nor There

 “What if something happens?
 Like an emergency?”

 “Caslon will still be next door, and although he’s not allowed in, he’ll still keep an eye on you in case there are any emergencies.
 Tiff should be there too, and she’s a hell of a lot more dependable in situations like that.
 You’ll be fine.”

 “Well, I’m all set.
-The car should be here soon,” he said rolling his suitcase through the living room and setting it by the front door.
+The car should be here soon,” he said rolling his suitcase into the living room and setting it by the front door.
 He was wearing a very sophisticated pair of gray trousers matched with a crisp, white, button-down shirt.
 His black tie was loose, hanging a bit below the unfastened top two buttons of his shirt, and again his brown contact lenses were in place.
 “You’ve got phone numbers for anything that might arise, and a list of things you need to practice.”